Old Fashioned Root Beer

-Seasoned with sassafras, winter green, sarsaparilla and eight other herbs and spices, obtaining the ingredients for this root beer recipe can prove challenging.
+Seasoned with sassafras, winter green, sarsaparilla and eight other herbs and spices, obtaining the ingredients for this root beer recipe can prove challenging, but worth the effort.
 A recommended source for purchasing even the most obscure organic herbs and spices is Mountain Rose Herbs.

 - 2 Tablespoons sarsaparilla root